centreon/centreon-broker/doc/release_notes/broker25.rst

 Important notes
 ***************

+* Centreon Broker 2.5 works with Centreon 2.4.5 and next version.
+  Centreon 2.4.5 provide new database schema required by Centreon Broker 2.5.
 * Make sure to stop or restart Centreon-Broker with the init script.
   Otherwise, possible issues can arise if Centreon-Broker is not shutdown properly.